TrustlessForex/TrustlessForex/README.md

-# tfx.cash - Work in progress 👷
+# t-forex.xyz - Work in progress 👷

 Premier source of Forex stablecoins for DeFi.